 This possibility is supported, moreover, by the cameraman, Tom Alyea, who arrived on the sixth floor well before the rifle was found.
 He filmed Fritz and others standing around the sniper's nest, the search for the rifle, the discovery of the rifle, the dusting of the rifle, the lunch sack found two windows over from the sniper's nest, and the dusting of the Dr. Pepper bottle found beside the lunch sack, and yet neither saw the paper bag supposedly found in the sniper's nest, nor heard mention of its existence, prior to his departure after 2 o'clock.

-Now, this possibility the bag was not found as claimed runs into another minor roadblock with Kent Biffle, the only newsmen besides Alyea to get inside the building before the bulk of the police and to witness the subsequent search of the building.
-In an account written in May 1964, and subsequently published by his paper, the Dallas Morning News, on a CD-Rom commemorating the 40th anniversary of the assassination, Biffle claimed that after the rifle shells were found by the "ambush window", "We all stood around staring at the brown wrapping paper found nearby.
+Kent Biffle, one of the few newsmen besides Alyea to witness the search of the building, may also have seen this sack.
+Unlike Weatherford, however, he seems to have confused it with the bag purportedly found in the sniper's nest.
+In an account purportedly written in March 1964, and subsequently published in the Fall 1998 issue of Legacies, a History Journal For Dallas and North Texas, Biffle claimed that after the rifle shells were found by the "ambush window", "We all stood around staring at the brown wrapping paper found nearby.
 It was a reasonable conclusion that it held the rifle."
 Note that he says it was found "nearby," and not right by the window, as later purported by Studebaker.
 Note also that he says "we all stood around staring" at the wrapping paper, an impossibility if the wrapping paper was sitting folded on the far side of the box purportedly used as a seat by the assassin, in the southeast corner of the building.
-As shown on the slide above, this was an incredibly confined space behind stacks of boxes.
+As shown on the Blind Detective slide, this was an incredibly confined space behind stacks of boxes.
 The "wrapping paper," should it actually have been found in this location, would not have been visible to more than a few people at a time.
 Perhaps, then, Biffle saw the bag sometime after it had originally been "found."
 Perhaps, after its initial "discovery" by Montgomery, wherever it was "discovered," Studebaker placed the bag on the floor in a more accessible location, where it was subsequently viewed by Biffle.

 But there's a problem with this scenario as well.
 In his account, Biffle presents his observation of the bag before he presents the discovery of the rifle.
 Well, if this was so, why didn't Mooney, Walters, Hill, Craig, Faulkner, Boyd, Fritz or Alyea remember seeing the bag?
 Was it found after they left the area but before the rifle was found?